Predictive model training in Kubeflow Pipelines

 -

-For more detailed instructions on creating a pipeline, refer to the Kubeflow > Kubeflow Pipeline > Quick Start document.
+For more details, see Kubeflow > Kubeflow Pipeline > Quick Start.

 Step 2.
 Create Experiment

-Create an Experiment in the Experiments (KFP) tab or the pipeline detail page within the Pipelines tab of the Kubeflow dashboard.
+Create an Experiment from either the Experiments (KFP) tab or the details page of a specific pipeline in the Pipelines tab.

 -

-After accessing the Kubeflow dashboard, select the pipeline from the Pipelines tab where you want to create the experiment.
+Access the Kubeflow dashboard and select the pipeline where you want to create an Experiment from the Pipelines tab.

 -